byrd-laif/soilMakers/soulFood/followTheFood.md

 ![Growing Green](./soilToSoulFoodImages/frogPot.jpg)

+#### Woman is A Religion of; The redemption of Earth through magic.
+To act, and that act to transfer through the healing microbial soil, the Womb of Mother Earth.

 ***Its not that nature is alive its that its intelligent.
+The felt experience of being in organism; standing as a mirror before nature as its object.
+Its not to see life, its to recognize it when its seen.
 Woman is nature and as such, can speak for Mother Earth.***

-**Woman is A Religion of; The redemption of earth through magic.**

-The Womb of the Earth is the Soil, the tomb of Wo-Man is the Womb of Mother Earth.

-The felt experience of being in organism, standing as a mirror before nature as its object, for its the object that creates the subject.
-Its not to see life, its to recognize it when its seen.

-**This will document the alchemical journey of *Soul Food,* from its soil source, cultivation, harvest, preservation/preparation to culinary delight, and its multi dimensional return back to source, soil.**
+#### *This will document the alchemical journey of *Soul Food,* from its soil source, cultivation, harvest, preservation/preparation to culinary delight, and its multi dimensional return back to source, soil.*

 ![Soul Food](./soilToSoulFoodImages/soulFood01.jpg)

 **The Return: The journey through alchemy *in-kind,* the redemption of earth through magic.
 To be indigenous to a land means caring for it's next generations use.**

-#### *Alchemy of soil;* Plant knowledge distilled through the tomb of the physical body, cultivated into living soil, and returned to the womb of Mother Earth *in-kind.* Returned as something useful.
-A microbial messenger, from human to hums with a different local and unique healing microbial make up, contact with the divine made into matter.
+#### *Alchemy of soil;* Plant knowledge distilled through the physical body, cultivated into living soil, and returned to the womb of Mother Earth *in-kind.* Returned as something useful.
+A microbial messenger; from humus to human to humus.
+Returned, to a different local with a unique healing microbial make up.
+Contact with the divine made into matter, healing Wo-mans relationship with Mother Earth through the soil.

-**And as such this journey will begin, in a field,** the soils of the [Nam Khan Eco Lodge and Farm.](https://www.namkhanecolodge.com/) The Nam Khan River is a major tributary of the river Mekong, with which it joins at Luang Prabang.
+**This journey will begin, in a field,** the soils of the [Nam Khan Eco Lodge and Farm,](https://www.namkhanecolodge.com/) chosen for its proximity and ease of access.
+The Nam Khan River is a major tributary of the river Mekong, with which it joins at Luang Prabang.
 A journey 6.5km up river to harvest soil knowledge at the source, and document cultivation from seed to harvest.
+The journey will then continue through to home kitchen and its microbial return.

 ![Nam Khan River](./soilToSoulFoodImages/bambooBridgeNamKhan01.jpg)